anhaidgroup/active_matcher/doc/installation-guides/install-linux-single-machine.md

     wget
 ```

-Once these are installed, we can install Java, Python, and ActiveMatcher.
+Once these have been installed, we can install Java, Python, and ActiveMatcher.

-### **Step 2: Java Installation**
+### Step 2: Installing Java

 We strongly recommend installing Java Temurin JDK 17, which is a specific Java release that we have extensively experimented with.
-As that is not available from the Ubuntu package repository, to install Java, you will need to use the following commands:
+Since that release is not available from the Ubuntu package repository, we will have to install it.
+To do so, use the following commands.

 First,